julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Wednesday, June 04, 2025.
+Thursday, June 05, 2025.
 Quote of the day:

-> "Proverbs are always platitudes until you have personally experienced the truth of them." - Aldous Huxley
+> "The meaning of life is to find your gift.
+The purpose of life is to give it away." - Pablo Picasso